-The adoption of the above amended FRS did not result in any substantial changes to the Group's accounting policies nor any significant impact on these financial statements.
+The adoption of the above FRS or INT FRS did not result in any substantial changes to the Group's accounting policies nor any significant impact on these financial statements.
+FRS 107 and the complementary amended FRS 1 introduce new disclosures relating to financial instruments and capital respectively.